niente010/MDEF_website/docs/term2/DigitalPrototyping.md

 ==#1 AGAR AGAR BASED==

-    :   > Water 300ml
+    : >Water 300ml
     Agar agar 10g
     Glicerine → Elastic : 32g
     (+ Micca)

-    We tried to let the Agar Agar based recipe in 3 different materials: acrylic (mold), textile and a canvas.
+    : We tried to let the Agar Agar based recipe in 3 different materials: acrylic (mold), textile and a canvas.
     The samples dried quickly and the recipe turned out not to be elastic enough.
     All of them, especially the one in the mold, shrinked  or got broken.

-    !!! tip "Comment"
+    : !!! tip "Comment"
             In our case agar agar was not good for a soft robot...

 ==#2 GELATINE BASED==